 Searching for Candidates

-Similarly, you can use the search capabilities in your staffing software to find candidates.
+Similarly, you can use the search capabilities in your on call staffing software to find candidates.
 Searching by Position, Skills, and Industry is a good basic search to start with.
 One thing you might consider, is searching for candidates working in industries that aren’t doing well.
 They may be looking for a job or are even out of a job.
 You might find overlapping in their skills or employment history that would qualify them to be placed in a different industry that is in higher demand.
 As with clients, searching by Date Last Contacted is also a valuable search to identify candidates you haven’t touched base with in sometime.
 As you find candidates you want to reach out to, be sure you are also creating a candidate pipeline, so you can easily go down the list when you are ready to contact them.

 Continue Communication with Clients

-Remember to keep your communication frequent with clients, even if they don’t have staffing needs.
+Remember to keep your communication frequent with clients, even if they don’t have on call staffing needs.
 Keep your client relationships strong by maintaining communication and being a resource to them, so when they are ready to hire again you will be at the top of their mind.
 Companies can simply send clients resources every couple of weeks such as blog articles, eBooks, information about industry webinars, webinars you are hosting, and more.
 These are all ways to continue to build your client relationships into a long-term partnership.

 Often times, the marketing budget is the first line item that is cut in challenging times.
 If we have learned anything from the pandemic and from previous recessions, cutting your marketing resources can be the worst thing to do.
 Marketing your company in challenging times is crucial for a couple of reasons: